10 Jul A career in software development? But why?

 Right now, there is a massive global skills shortage in the technology sector.
 Log onto your go-to jobs site and type in the word “software”.
 How many jobs popped up?
 Probably thousands.
 The thing is, software development skills are no longer confined to the tech industry.
 Having these skills is a bonus for most jobs.
 All good businesses have websites and apps, and the requirement for IT know-how is huge.

 Because of the huge demand for qualified staff, pay for software developers has been inflated.
-In Europe, junior developers can earn from €30k per annum (€55k+ after 5 years) while in the USA, the reported starting salary is north of $69k ($100k+ after 5 years).
+In Europe, junior developers can earn from €30k per annum (€55k+ after 5 years) while in the USA, the reported starting salary (at the time of writing) is north of $67k ($100k+ after 5 years).

 Remote work & self-sufficiency